 Water underpins a country’s development, and China- one of the fastest-growing economies- is of no exception.
 Water supports the country’s 1.43 billion population and booming industries, but it is limited and unevenly distributed.
 In 2005, Former Chinese premier Wen Jiabao warned of the danger of water shortages which he said would threaten the ‘very survival of the Chinese nation’.
-Climate change is diminishing accessible water resources, triggering a severe water shortage crisis within the national boundary.
+Climate change is diminishing accessible water resources in China, triggering a severe water shortage crisis within the national boundary.
 Massive water projects are being constructed to deal with this shortage crisis, bringing a new range of environmental, social, and geopolitical challenges.

 Home to 20% of the global population, China has only 6% of the world’s total freshwater resources.
 2014 statistics from the World Bank indicate that the total renewable water resources per inhabitant is only 2 018 cubic meters each year- 75% less than the global average.

 Meanwhile, increasing temperatures have also changed atmospheric circulation.
 It has become more difficult for humid summer monsoons to reach northern and inland areas, resulting in more unreliable rainfall patterns.
 This abnormally dry weather has been experienced by Beijing in recent years: between October 2017 and February 2018, no precipitation, including rain and snow, was recorded in the metropolis.
 The 116-day drought is unprecedented in the country’s record.